2012-05-28

 6. endowed with knowledge... read widely,

-7. understanding learning ...... learn quickly
+7. Understanding learning ...... learn quickly

 The development of talent is given in Dan 1:4,5.

-1. They were given the best food and wine as with the king!
+1. They were given the best food and wine, as with the king!

 4. Assessment by the king at the end.
 2 key points to stress:

-1. there must be an assessment to check the learning.
+1. There must be an assessment to check the learning.

-2. the Boss himself should be involved in assessing his future talents.
+2. The boss himself should be involved in assessing his future talents.
 Dan 1:19-20.
 The King found them to be 10 times better!
-There must be some kind of grading system and also showing the care and seriousness in this matter.
+There must be some kind of grading system, and also showing the care and seriousness in this matter.

 2. Validations of Interpretation or Forecasts

-While it was likely that the King forgot about his dream, nevertheless, it created the situation for him to judge the correctness of interpretation.
+While it was likely that the King forgot about his dream, nevertheless, it created the situation for him to judge the correctness of the interpretation.
 If we just tell our dreams to others, we can never be sure of the interpretations, as there could be many reasonable ones.
 Before you believe in anyone's interpretation or prophecies, you must have some criteria to judge it (1 Thes 5:19-22).
 He definitely had the real acid test.

 3. Strict Laws with Clear Rewards and Punishments and Execution

-King Nebuchadnezzar ruled his kingdom will very clear laws and orders.
+King Nebuchadnezzar ruled his kingdom with very clear laws and orders.
 He also stated the rewards and punishments clearly.
 Furthermore, he followed his rewards and punishments faithfully as seen in the rounding up of the wise men and promotion of Daniel in Dan 1, and the throwing of SMA(Shadrach, Meshach, and Abednego) into the furnace for their disobedience.

 4. Benefits to the People - Share Your Wealth

-King Nebuchadnezzar did not just built glorious palaces and gardens for himself.
+King Nebuchadnezzar did not just build glorious palaces and gardens for himself.
 He shared his wealth with the people.
 This can be inferred from his dream and interpretation in Dan 4:12 ...
 Its leaves were beautiful and its fruit abundant, and in it was food for all.
 The beasts of the field found shade under it, and the birds of the heavens lived in its branches, and all flesh was fed from it.

 5. Giving a Fair Hearing - Check Out the Malicious Falsehood/Bad Mouthing

 There was an accusation made against the SMA that they did not worship the image.
 The King did not just believe the accusation and BBQ'ed SMA.
-Instead, he called for a hearing of the case to validate accusation.
+Instead, he called for a hearing of the case to validate the accusation.

 6. Giving a 2nd Chance

 Here we can see the kindness of King Nebuchadnezzar.
 He gave SMA a 2nd chance to worship the golden image.
-He did that for Jerusalem, sparing the destruction twice!
+He did that for Jerusalem, sparing it the destruction twice!
 It was only after the 2nd revolt by Zedekiah that he destroyed the city and the temple.

 8. True Repentance - Testimony for the Truth

-I am sure one day when we get to heaven, we will meet King Nebuchadnezzar there.
+I am sure one day, when we get to heaven, we will meet King Nebuchadnezzar there.

 Lim Liat(C) 28 May 2012